cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 #### Powerful extension system

-Cocos Creator v3.0 has a more powerful extension system.
+Cocos Creator 3.0 has a more powerful extension system.
 Almost all internal modules of the editor are built with extension system.
 You can quickly create your own extensions in the extended menu to achieve the customizations you want.
-In addition, Creator v3.0 also provides an **Extension Manager**, which can easily manage the operation and uninstallation of all extensions.
+In addition, v3.0 also provides an **Extension Manager**, which can easily manage the operation and uninstallation of all extensions.

 ![image](extension-plugin.png)